Your cookie preferences

 How much is Vodafone’s price increase?

-Here’s an example of how much more you’ll be paying per month on this kind of price increase:
+Here’s an example of how much more you’ll be paying per month if you have this kind of price increase:

 £20£1.28£15.36